Political Scientist

 TEAM

-Manuela Caiani (PI, SNS Coordinator); Hans Joerg Trenz (SNS member); Ivan Tranfic, Batuhan Eren and Nicolò Pennucci (external research fellows).
+Manuela Caiani (PI, SNS Coordinator); Hans Joerg Trenz (SNS member); Ivan Tranfic, Batuhan Eren, Nicolò Pennucci, Jakub Stauber, Andreas Dafnos, Alessio Minicozzi, Benedetta Carlotti, Raphaël Miroux.

 PARTNERS